esell/azure-stages/stage1/README.md

 # Test it out

 At this point we should hopefully have a working version of the application.
-To verify, find the IP of your app VM and then in a browser visit:
+To verify, find the IP of your app VM:

+`az vm list-ip-addresses -g pastemaster -n app1`

+and then in a browser visit:

 `http://YOUR_APP_VM_IP:8080/`